Music therapy: Methods

 Music therapists work with active duty military personnel, veterans, service members in transition, and their families.
 Music therapists strive to engage clients in music experiences that foster trust and complete participation over the course of their treatment process.
 Music therapists use an array of music-centered tools, techniques, and activities when working with military-associated clients, many of which are similar to the techniques used in other music therapy settings.
 These methods include, but are not limited to: group drumming, listening, singing, and songwriting.
 Songwriting is a particularly effective tool with military veterans struggling with PTSD and TBI as it creates a safe space to, "... work through traumatic experiences, and transform traumatic memories into healthier associations".

 Programs

 Music therapy in the military is seen in programs on military bases, VA healthcare facilities, military treatment facilities, and military communities.
 Music therapy programs have a large outreach because they exist for all phases of military life: pre-mobilization, deployment, post-deployment, recovery (in the case of injury), and among families of fallen military service personnel.

-Resounding Joy, Inc., a San Diego, California-based music therapy program, is a pioneer for the use of music therapy in the military.
-Its Semper Sound program specializes in providing music therapy services to active duty military service members and veterans diagnosed with PTSD, TBI, substance abuse, and other trauma-related diagnoses.
-It features different programs such as The Semper Sound Band, based in San Diego, California, and the GI Jams Band, based in Chelsea, Massachusetts.

-Walter Reed Army Medical Center located in Bethesda, Maryland, is another pioneer for the use of music therapy in the military.
-All patients at the medical center are eligible to receive music therapy services; therefore, the range of clients is wide: TBI, stroke, psychological diagnoses (anxiety, depression, PTSD), autism spectrum disorder, and more.

 The Exceptional Family Member Program (EFMP) also exists to provide music therapy services to active duty military families who have a family member with a developmental, physical, emotional, or intellectual disorder.
-Currently, programs at the Davis-Monthan Air Force Base, Resounding Joy, Inc., and the Music Institute of Chicago partner with EFMP services to provide music therapy services to eligible military family members.
+Currently, programs at the Davis–Monthan Air Force Base, Resounding Joy, Inc., and the Music Institute of Chicago partner with EFMP services to provide music therapy services to eligible military family members.